-- Interdisciplinary knowledge from experts in management, finance, engineering, environmental science, and neuropsychology;
+- Interdisciplinary knowledge from experts in management, finance, engineering, environmental science, and neuropsychology

-- Scientific rigor of the experimental methods
+- Scientific rigour of experimental methods

 - Action-oriented engagement with firms and their stakeholders.

-Areas of application include but are not limited to leadership development, integrated strategy, incentive and control systems, and supply chains.
+Areas of application include, but are not limited to, leadership development, integrated strategy, incentive and control systems and supply chains.

-A digital innovation platform for stakeholder consultation and engagement in innovative, transformational projects.
-The aim of building this platform is that of integrating the aspirations, knowledge, and perspectives of the full array of a firm’s stakeholders (employees, customers, investors, academia, etc.) in the creation of the sustainable enterprise.
+The Leonardo Centre is building a digital innovation platform for stakeholder consultation and engagement in innovative, transformational projects which aims to integrate the aspirations, knowledge, and perspectives of the full array of a firm’s stakeholders (employees, customers, investors, academia, etc.) in the creation of the sustainable enterprise.

-The platform will allow stakeholders to contribute to all phases of the innovation process: sensing, ideation, selection, and implementation.
+The platform will allow stakeholders to contribute to all phases of the innovation process: sensing, ideation, selection and implementation.